August 7, 1919 – February 10, 2010.

 During the mid-1960s, Nellie's everyday car was a 1937 Cadillac V-16 limousine, the first of many collector cars she owned and drove daily.
 She received the prestigious Meguiar's Treasure of the Collector Car Hobby Award at the Hollywood Kodak Theatre in June 2004.

-During his tenure, Jackson has taken the original Barrett-Jackson Collector Car Auction in Scottsdale to three unforgettable and popular destinations in Palm Beach, Las Vegas and Reno-Tahoe.
+During his tenure, Jackson has taken the original Barrett-Jackson Collector Car Auction in Scottsdale to other popular destinations across the United States.
 He is responsible for managing all aspects of Barrett-Jackson Auction Company’s multi-media empire that serves the collector car industry.

 Born and raised into the automotive lifestyle, Jackson has grown to be an integral part of the car collecting industry for over 44 years.
 Following in his father’s footsteps, Jackson has shared his family’s passion and devotion to the automobile market.
 After his father Russ, and business partner Tom Barrett, founded the company in 1971, which included an automotive repair shop, Jackson climbed the corporate ladder.
 The result has been numerous Best of Show and First Place trophies, as well as an extensive education on classic car restoration.